 Future Tense 2020

-SDA invites students to submit work for the annual SDA Juried Student Exhibition, Future Tense 2020.
-The exhibition will be held at Appalachian Center for Craft Gallery at Tennessee Tech, August 13 – October 27.
+The annual SDA Juried Student Exhibition, Future Tense, will be held at Appalachian Center for Craft Gallery at Tennessee Tech, August 13 – October 27.
 The exhibition includes awards.
-Entries may be submitted online February 10 – March 31, 2020

 August 13 – October 27

 1560 Craft Center Dr.

 FUTURE TENSE 2020 will celebrate the creative work of student artists, designers, and makers working with or inspired by fiber or textile materials or techniques.
 FUTURE TENSE 2020 offers a glimpse into the future of contemporary fibers by presenting the very best work being made by students in the field today.
 All SDA members and non-member students working in all media are encouraged to apply.